omar-kallas/Akkad_MaltParser/README.md

 # ./project directory:
 This directory contains the python code used in this project.
 There are five files directly under this directory which run the main experiments on the data.
 These are:
 - **run_maltparser.py**: This file runs maltparser and malteval by running the terminal's call.
 It has differenet methods: one for training, one for parsing, and one for evaluating.
-- **maltparser_train.py**: This code extracts the information about the training sets and models from the config file and runs maltparser on each file that is used for training
+- **maltparser_train.py**: This code extracts the information about the training sets and models from the config file and runs maltparser on each file that is used for training.
+It stores the output under the ./models directory.
 - **maltparser_parse.py**: This code extracts the information about the models and input files from the config file and runs maltparser to parse each file with the specified model.
+It stores the results under the ./parsed directory.
+- **maltparser_score.py**: This code runs malteval on the 9 parsing sets specified in the config file.
+It stores the output under the ./scores/raw directory.
 -

 Other files are stored in the **/tools** directory which are used to produce more statistics.
 These files are: